danielzmeow/Swift-Tutorial/README.md

 ### ID

-To make a type adhere to `Identifiable`, you'll need to incorporate the following:
+To make a type conform to `Identifiable`, you'll need to incorporate the following:

 ```Swift
 // Example
 let id = UUID()
 ```

 By using the `$` prefix, you can bind each element within the array.
-Thanks to conforming to `Identifiable`, there's no longer a necessity to specify the `id: parameter` when utilizing `ForEach`.
+Thanks to conforming to `Identifiable`, there's no longer a necessity to specify the `id:` parameter when utilizing `ForEach`.

 ### Enumerations